xznhj8129/mpfc/README.md

 Processes:
 * message_bus: Sole broker, every module registers a hardcoded client id and uses JSON envelopes described in `bus_topics_schema.json`.
 * core: Controller program that loads a flight core plugin within itself
-* flight_core: main setup, state control and loop specific to UAV type (MSP or Mavlink)
+* flight_core: main central client, setup, state control and loop specific to UAV type (MSP or Mavlink)
-* user_plugin: User provided code connected to bus and exchanges information, can be blocking
+* user_plugin: User provided client code connected to bus and exchanges information, can be blocking

 See config/config_*.json for examples and structure: